 and gallery.
 D.J.
 King's photo is at right, Lighthouse Explorer has

-by Amy Chang, Michelle Paul has a 2012 photo, Elisabeth Poscher has a 2011 photo, and Bing has a satellite
+by Amy Chang, Michelle Paul has a 2012 photo, Elisabeth Poscher has a 2011 photo, Google has a distant street view, and Bing has a satellite

 view.
 Built as a tourist attraction, the lighthouse overlooks both